When writing SQL queries, we actively use tables. The tables themselves are stored within specific databases, which will be discussed in this article.

 You can control the creation of the database using the SHOW DATABASES operator.

-Note that the SHOW DATABASES operator displays service tables in addition to user tables.
+Note that the SHOW DATABASES operator, in addition to user databases, also displays service databases: information_schema, mysql, performance_schema, sys.

 Deleting a database is done using the DROP DATABASE operator: